aaronbieber/commit-tracker/README.md

 already in the commit list and remind you which commit list you're working with.

+It also provides a small suite of bash scripts for performing (mostly SVN) operations using commit files.

-There is a Powerline segment available that takes this to the next level, compatible with the new Python-based Powerline distribution.
+There is a Powerline segment available that takes this to the next level, compatible with the new Python-based Powerline distribution, and integrating status line elements into lightweight status line plug-ins like Airline and Lightline is easy as pie.

 ## How does it work?
 The plugin exposes mappings, of course, which all begin with `L`, short for